How To Speed Up The Charging Of Your Goal Zero Yeti Power Station

 If you’re traveling in an RV, or van, and have the Yeti nearby when you’re driving, you’re going to like this.
 It has two settings, 5A and 10A, meaning that you can choose to input 60W or 120W into the Yeti when you’re driving.
 Pair it with solar panels on top of your vehicle, and the Yeti will charge much quicker than by solar on its own.

 Another way to charge your Goal Zero Yeti in a vehicle without buying the car charger would be to get an inverter like the BESTEK 500W Power Inverter and plug your regular wall charger into this while driving.
-It’s also compatible with the fast charger I’ll talk more about below the video.
+This inverter is not compatible with the Yeti Fast charger (25A) though unless it’s clamped directly to the vehicle battery.
+It can only output up to 150W when connected to a 12V cigarette lighter port.

 When wired to your vehicle’s alternator, the Yeti will be able to charge extremely fast as you’re going down the road.
 It’s compatible with the Yeti 1000, 1400, and 3000 and can do from a minimum of 454W with the Yeti 1000, up to 750W with the Yeti 3000.